bameyrick/utils/README.md

 #### isNullOrUndefined

-Detects whether a given value is null or undefined.
+Determines whether a given value is null or undefined.

 Method arguments: